laravel/docs/database-testing.md

         ]);
     }

-If your state transformation requires access to the other attributes defined by the factory, you may pass a callback to the `state` method.
+If your state transformation requires access to the other attributes defined by the factory (including `$faker`), you may pass a callback to the `state` method.
 The callback will receive the array of raw attributes defined for the factory:

     /**
      * Indicate that the user is suspended.